General Insurance

 What licenses do you need to start an insurance company?

 You need a Certificate of Authority from each state’s Department of Insurance where you plan to operate.
-Additionally, individual officers and producers must hold producer licenses, which are tracked through the National Insurance Producer Registry (NIPR).
-Some lines, such as surplus lines and health insurance, require additional specialized approvals.
+Individual officers and producers must hold producer licenses, which are tracked through the National Insurance Producer Registry (NIPR).
+Some lines, such as surplus lines and health insurance, require additional specialized approvals beyond the standard Certificate of Authority.

 How long does it take to start an insurance company?